tommaso-borgato/wildfly-clustering-reproducers/README.md

 > NOTE: Uses the traditional WildFLy Infinispan session manager to connect to the remote Infinispan Server cluster.

+### SHARED SESSIONS

+Demonstrates how to run an EAR containing 2 WAR files sharing HTTP sessions, on a 4 nodes WildFly cluster;
+Some HTTP requests are fired at the 4 nodes to check that session are shared across WAR files and nodes;

 ### SINGLETON DEPLOYMENT

 Demonstrates how to run a Singleton Deployment WAR on a 4 nodes WildFly cluster;
 a Singleton Deployment WAR is deployed to the 4 nodes and some HTTP requests are fired at the 4 nodes to check the service is active on just on node;

-### SHARED SESSIONS
+### SSO

-Demonstrates how to run an EAR containing 2 WAR files sharing HTTP sessions, on a 4 nodes WildFly cluster;
-Some HTTP requests are fired at the 4 nodes to check that session are shared across WAR files and nodes;
+Demonstrates using SSO with an application deployed on 2 nodes cluster